top of page

 All our puppies are sold with an AKC Limited Registration.
 Full registration is available to approved homes at an additional cost.

-English Springer Spaniels - starting at $1,800 - prices vary depending on coloring.
+English Springer Spaniels - starting at $2,000

 Why are they so expensive?